byprathamesh/swipestyle/README.md

 -   `/backend/`: Node.js Express server / Supabase for backend logic and API.
 -   `/frontend/`: Next.js application for the user interface.
     -   `frontend/public/`: Static assets for the frontend.
-    -   `frontend/src/app/`: Core application code.
+    -   `frontend/src/app/`: Core application code for the web platform.
         -   `ai-stylist/`: Components related to the AI stylist feature.
         -   `api/proxy/`: API proxy routes.
         -   `list-item/`: Components for displaying list items.